openshift/openshift-docs/modules/install-sno-generating-the-install-iso-manually.adoc.md

 # Generating the installation ISO with coreos-installer

-Installing {product-title} on a single node requires an installation ISO, which you can generate with the following procedure.
+Installing OpenShift Container Platform on a single node requires an installation ISO, which you can generate with the following procedure.

 * Install `podman`.

-1. Set the {product-title} version:
+1. Set the OpenShift Container Platform version:

    ```terminal
    $ OCP_VERSION=<ocp_version> ①